Bhagyalakshmi (2022 TV series)

-Bhagyalakshmi (Kannada: ಭಾಗ್ಯಲಕ್ಷ್ಮೀ) is an Indian Kannada-language television drama series premiered on 10 October 2022 on Colors Kannada.
-It is produced by Jai Mata Combines and airs whole week at 7:00 PM IST.
-The show is also available for online streaming on Jio Cinema.
+Bhagyalakshmi is an Indian Kannada-language television drama series which premiered from 10 October 2022.
+It is produced by Jai Mata Combines and airing on Colors Kannada.

 Plot

 The series follows the journey of Bhagya, a devoted wife and daughter-in-law, who endures humiliation from her husband Tandav while maintaining a positive outlook on life.
 The show highlights the complexities of relationships within an Indian joint family, particularly the dynamics between a mother-in-law and a daughter-in-law.